hpc-maths/samurai/doc/source/tutorial/field.rst

 The previous tutorial introduced the data structure used to represent a cartesian grid with different resolutions using intervals.

-Now, we would like to construct a field (either scalar of vectorial) on this grid to deploy scientific computing algorithms such as numerical schemes with stencils.
+Now, we would like to construct a field (either scalar or vectorial) on this grid to deploy scientific computing algorithms such as numerical schemes with stencils.
 In particular, we want to be able to access the field using a syntax like `field(level, i, j, k)` to recover its value on interval of cells at `level` with coordinates `(i, j, k)`.
 To this end, one must devise a way of making the link between the actual data structure where `field` is stored and the mesh represented by a :cpp:class:`samurai::CellArray`.